DISTRIBUTION BOARD SPECIFICATION

 - • Primary and secondary currents

 - The current transformers shall be designed and supported to accept the dynamic powers of the specified fault level.

 - The indicator lights shall be in accordance with BS 1050 where applicable.

-- The indicator lights shall be of the incandescent, neon or LED type lamps.
-The lamp voltages shall adapt the control voltage, but the control voltage shall be of a lower value as the lamp voltage.
+- The indicator lights shall be incandescent, neon, or LED-type lamps.
+The lamp voltages shall adapt to the control voltage, but the control voltage shall be of a lower value than the lamp voltage.

-- Indicator lights shall be suitable for mounting in distribution board panels and doors and shall consist of a mounting pedestal with lamp holder, an interchangeable lens, terminals and facilities for the installation.
+- Indicator lights shall be suitable for mounting in distribution board panels and doors and shall consist of a mounting pedestal with a lamp holder, an interchangeable lens, terminals, and facilities for the installation.